• Study level

 Objectives

-• To provide students with a broad perspective of the most widely used techniques and topics of biomimetic investigation in the study of extra- and intracellular processes (see syllabus).
+• To give students a broad perspective of the most widely used biomimetic techniques and topics of investigation in the study of extra- and intracellular processes (see syllabus).

 • Studies of the founding articles of modern biomimetic approaches.

-• Develop skills in reading and analyzing scientific articles in the biophysical field, especially biomimetics.
-To encourage good practices in the study of scientific bibliography.
+• Develop skills in reading and analyzing scientific articles in the biophysical field, with particular emphasis on biomimetics.
+Encourage good practice in the study of scientific bibliography.

 Read more